 Who is it best for?

-If you want to quickly build a web app from your pre-existing database and don’t need advanced functionality and tons of features, Softr is the right choice.
+If you want to quickly build a web app from your pre-existing database and don't need advanced functionality and tons of features, Softr is worth considering.
+It's particularly suited for spreadsheet app building, provided the web app restrictions are acceptable.

 What's the support like?